MCreator-Examples/Potions/README.md

 Potion Examples For MCreator.

 ## DOWNLOADS
-Downloads can be found on the [Discussions](https://github.com/MCreator-Examples/Potions/discussions) page under Downloads.
+Downloads can be found on the [Discussions](https://github.com/MCreator-Examples/Potions/discussions) page under Downloads category.